-The Joint and Survivor Option has two benefits.
-The Joint Benefit provides you with a reduced monthly benefit for your lifetime.
-At your death, the Survivor Benefit provides your spouse with a lifetime monthly benefit that is 50% of the amount you were receiving.
+The Joint and Survivor Option has two benefits to choose from - the 50% Joint and Survivor Option and the 75% Joint and Survivor Option.
+Both benefit elections provide you with a reduced monthly benefit for your lifetime.
+At your death, the Survivor Benefit provides your spouse with a lifetime monthly benefit that is 50% or 75% of the amount you were receiving.